Updated: Aug 02, 2022

-When it comes to preparing for college, filling out the Free Application for Federal Student Aid (FAFSA) can be daunting because it requires a lot of personal and financial information from both parents and students.
+When it comes to preparing for college, filling out the FAFSA (Free Application for Federal Student Aid) can be daunting because it requires a lot of personal and financial information from both parents (i.e., parent, guardian, adult at home) and students.
 Some of the questions on the application may leave you confused, especially those about assets.

-In plain English, an asset is something that holds value.
+An asset is something that holds value.
 This includes cash, stocks, and real estate.
 You and your parents will report certain assets on the FAFSA, backing up any claims with paperwork.
-These asset records are then used to calculate your Expected Family Contribution (EFC), which is a measure of your family’s financial strength.
+These asset records are then used as part of the calculation for your Student Aid Index (SAI) (previously EFC), which determines how much need-based federal aid you’re eligible for.

 Some assets are reportable while others are not.
 Assets considered for the FAFSA include: